 Dr. Lorri Nichols, Founder/Chiropractor

-Dr. Jolene Harlow, Chiropractor
+Dr. Megan Anderson, Chiropractor

 Diversified Method: This classic technique is taught in every chiropractic school in the country.
 It is characterized as having high-velocity, low-amplitude thrust.
 It effectively restores the movement and alignment of the spine and alleviates joint dysfunction.
 These types of adjustments generally result in the popping sound as a manual adjustment to correct misaligned or subluxated spinal segments of the neck or back.